SteffenJong/dm-volcanic-eruption-project/README.md

 The report (DM_report_Volcaninc_Eruptions...) can be consulted for additional information about the project.

-This project was a team effort(2 people), but it still gives an accurate representation of my knowldge regarding the used techniques.
+This project was a team effort(2 people), but it still gives an accurate representation of my knowledge regarding the used techniques.